Are you entitled to a Teacher training bursary? Read on to find out…

 - what was the highest classification of your degree (undergrad 1st, 2:1, 2:2.
 MA or PhD)

-Then you look down the column of the subject you want to teach and across the row of the highest qualification level.
-The box where they meet is your entitlement.
-Just to reiterate, it is the subject that you will teach, NOT the subject of your degree that counts.
+Then you look down the column of the subject you want to teach and across the row to see the bursary you could be entitled to.

 You will see that the subjects that are in the highest demand have the highest bursary attached to them.
-It does not matter if your degree was a 1st, 2:1 or 2:2 and it does not change what you will receive.
+It does not matter if your degree was a 1st, 2:1 or 2:2, it does not change what you will receive.

 The teacher training bursary is paid in 10 instalments, across the year.
-You will receive a basic payment each month, and then, if the bursary is above a certain amount, you will receive 2 enhanced payments (January and the month you graduate) with the additional funds.
 Bursaries are tax-free so you receive every penny of the money.

-The other thing worth noting is that there are scholarships available for a number if subjects.
-These are offered by the professional body of that subject (Institue of Physics, Royal Geographical Society etc).
+The other thing worth noting is that there are scholarships available for a number of subjects – Chemistry, Computing Maths and Physics.
+The scholarships are offered by the professional body of that subject (Institue of Physics etc).
 You apply directly to these bodies and they will then assess you.
-Then, they award scholarships to the teachers that they feel will make a huge impact and that need supporting to really maximise that potential.
-Whilst I am sure they would love to help all teachers, the reality is that funds are limited.
+Then, they award scholarships to the teachers that they feel will make a biggest impact and that need supporting to really maximise that potential.
 If you are awarded a scholarship then you receive a range of things, such as:

 – additional training opportunities